-Collision between car, horse and buggy in New York county leaves family of seven critically injured
+Collision between car, horse and buggy in New York county sends family of seven to hospital

 Spike later told reporters that children as young as seven months were among the injured.
 He said that four emergency helicopters were on the scene to airlift the victims.

+Those airlifted with the most severe injuries included the mother and father of the family, as well as a seven-year-old child and a seven-month-old baby -- both with internal injuries, the station reported.
+Three young boys were also transported by ambulance to a local area hospital.

-The family’s horse had to be euthanized, Rochester’s WHEC reported.
+Meanwhile, the family’s horse had to be euthanized due to its injuries, according to WHEC.

-The driver of the car involved in the collision has not been arrested, Spike said.
+The driver of the car involved in the collision has not been arrested, although his vehicle has since been impounded, Spike said.

 CLICK HERE TO GET THE FOX NEWS APP